-The A/B alt EQ button allows you to compare two EQ setups, simply tap to switch between EQ A and EQ B and change the parameters within each.
+The A/B alternate EQ button allows the user to compare two EQ set-ups, simply tap to switch between EQ A and EQ B and change the parameters within each.
 Then tap to switch between the two to compare.